Raspberry Pavlova Ice Cream

-About this ice cream
+Why make this ice cream

-The meringue in this is what works as pavlova.
-They become soft because they soak up all the fresh cream and condensed milk mixture.
-Then, when combined with the sweet raspberry filling... well, absolute heaven.
+- The meringue in this is what works as pavlova.
+They become soft as they soak up all the fresh cream and condensed milk mixture.

 Ingredients and substitutes

-- Raspberry filling - A very versatile filling that gets used in cakes, tarts, pies, macarons, and even ice creams.
-You can make this raspberry filling at home using fresh or frozen strawberries in just 5 minutes.
+- Raspberry filling – A very versatile filling that gets used in cakes, tarts, pies, macarons, and even ice creams.
+You can also make this raspberry filling at home using fresh or frozen strawberries in just 5 minutes.

-Prepare raspberry filling
+Prepare the raspberry filling

 Ice cream